SEARCHPORTAL PRBBCA / ES

 Translational Clinical Research

-The Translational Clinical Research Program (Research in Inflammatory and Cardiovascular Disorders Program before) combines the effort, knowledge and know-how of the 40 investigators and more than 100 technicians and support personnel of 15 research groups committed to the expansion of the knowledge on the physio-pathological, inflammatory and genetic mechanisms of cardiovascular, respiratory, bone and other acute and chronic disorders, their treatment and management.
+The Translational Clinical Research Program (Research in Inflammatory and Cardiovascular Disorders Program before) combines the effort, knowledge and know-how of the 40 investigators and more than 100 technicians and support personnel of 13 research groups committed to the expansion of the knowledge on the physio-pathological, inflammatory and genetic mechanisms of cardiovascular, respiratory, bone and other acute and chronic disorders, their treatment and management.

 Department of Medicine and Life Sciences at Pompeu Fabra University (MELIS-UPF)

 This programme brings together several research groups with diverse but overlapping scientific interests, with the aim of deciphering the molecular mechanisms underlying physiological pathways and the diseases associated with these.
-Both normal and pathological processes are studied from different disciplines (molecular biology, immunology, biochemistry, proteomics and neurobiology) using unicellular and multicellular model organisms.

-Systems Bioengineering
+Multicellular Systems Biology and Bioengineering

 The research groups that make up this programme are dedicated to acquiring and interpreting quantitative knowledge of biological processes using systems-level approaches, and using this knowledge to control and act on cells and their environment.
-To achieve this vision, the programme employs an interdisciplinary approach that combines cell and molecular systems biology, synthetic biology, computational and mathematical modelling, biophysics, biomaterials and nanobiomedicine.

 Centre for Genomic Regulation (CRG)

-Bioinformatics and Genomics
+Computational Biology and Health Genomics

-Cell and Developmental Biology
+Quantitative Cell Biology

-Systems Biology
+Systems and Synthetic Biology

 Barcelona Institute for Global Health (ISGlobal, Mar Campus)